Eye Tracking Based Cognitive Evaluation of Automatic Readability Assessment Methods: Results

-Prior work has shown differences in reading patterns across L1 and L2 \cite[e.g.][]{whitford2012second,cop2015eye,berzak2023traces} and across different reading regimes \cite[e.g.][]{hahn2023modeling,shubi2023eye}.
-Here we examine whether such differences are consequential for our evaluation.
-In Appendix Figure \ref{fig:SM_RT_main_RTxSenPar_pearson_corr_boot_L1_next_to_L2_FirstReading} we present the evaluations separately for the L1 and L2 participants, were we observe largely similar results across the two groups.
-Similarly, consistent results are obtained when separately examining ordinary reading for comprehension and information seeking in Appendix \Cref{fig:SM_RT_main_RTxSenPar_pearson_corr_boot_Hunting0_next_to_Gathering0}.
+Prior work has shown differences in reading patterns across L1 and L2 \cite[e.g.,][]{whitford2012second,cop2015eye,berzak2023traces}.
+Different reading patterns were also observed across different reading regimes, in particular between reading for comprehension and information seeking \cite[e.g.,][]{kaakinen2015influence,hahn2023modeling,shubi2023eye}.
+Here, we examine whether such differences are consequential for our evaluation.

+In Appendix~\ref{sec:L1_L2_separate} Figure~\ref{fig:SM_RT_main_RTxSenPar_pearson_corr_boot_L1_next_to_L2_FirstReading} we present the evaluations separately for the L1 and L2 participants, where we observe largely similar results across the two groups.
+Similarly, consistent results are obtained in Appendix~\ref{sec:information_seeking} \Cref{fig:SM_RT_main_RTxSenPar_pearson_corr_boot_Hunting0_next_to_Gathering0} when separately examining ordinary reading for comprehension and information seeking.
 These evaluations suggest a key strength of our proposed reading ease focused evaluation framework: it is largely invariant both across different reader groups and across different reading regimes.
+Finally, we note that qualitatively similar result patterns are obtained for sentence-level and passage-level predictivity across the different analyses presented in the Appendix.